 Elon University is a selective, independent university renowned as a national model for engaged learning, along with excellence in the liberal arts and sciences and professional programs.
 Elon's beautiful and historic campus in central North Carolina is designated as a botanical garden.

-Elon's 5,357 undergraduate and 672 graduate students come from 48 states, the District of Columbia and 48 other nations.
-About 25 percent are from North Carolina, with 8 percent each from Maryland, New Jersey and Massachusetts, 7 percent from Virginia and 5 percent each from Connecticut, Pennsylvania and New York.
+Elon's 5,782 undergraduate and 701 graduate students come from 49 states, the District of Columbia and 47 other nations.
+About 22 percent are from North Carolina, with 10 percent from Massachusetts, 8 percent each from New Jersey and Maryland, 7 percent from Virginia and 6 percent each from Connecticut, Pennsylvania and New York.

-Elon Phoenix athletics include 17 intercollegiate men's and women's sports in NCAA Division I (FCS football), and Elon is a member of the Southern Conference.
+Elon Phoenix athletics include 17 intercollegiate men's and women's sports in NCAA Division I (FCS football), and Elon is a member of the Colonial Athletics Association.
 In addition, many students actively participate in 18 intramural and 21 club sports.

 Elon's 620-acre campus is consistently recognized as one of the nation's most beautiful college environments.
 The campus includes the 56-acre Elon University Forest, a land preserve and natural area for scientific research.

 Elon was founded in 1889, and its core values have remained constant throughout history: close relationships between faculty and students, a culture that supports constant innovation, and a strong sense of community.
 Daily events, social gatherings and sidewalk conversations are the hallmarks of this friendly and welcoming academic community.